MANU-CHAUHAN/eva5/S7/README.md

-# S6 EVA5
+# S7 EVA5

-The session was about Batch Normalization and Regularization effects.
-We focused on why redistribution of data is important or rather why scaling matters for training an eeficient DNN.
+The session was about modularizing the previous code for Batch Normalization and Regularization effects.

 **Overfitting** is a phenomenon that occurs when a machine learning or statistics model is tailored to a particular dataset and is unable to generalise to other datasets.
 This usually happens in complex models, like deep neural networks.